drwnz/autoware-documentation/docs/design/autoware-architecture/sensing/data-types/point-cloud.md

 If you are using linear mapping mode, you should map from [0, 255] to [0, 100] when constructing the point cloud.

-If you are using non-linear mapping mode, you should map (hesai to autoware)
+If you are using non-linear mapping mode, you should map (Hesai to Autoware)

 - [0, 251] to [0, 100] and
 - [252, 254] to [101, 255]